mmuratarat/mmuratarat.github.io/_posts/2020-04-01-bash_shell_tutorial.md

 The first two commands will remove the files `2.txt` and `a.html` from folder `newfolder` and the last command will remove `a.html` insider the folder `A-folder`.

-In some instances,you’ll be asked to confirm the deletion after you issue the command.
+In some instances, you'll be asked to confirm the deletion after you issue the command.
 If you want to delete a file without being asked to confirm it, type the following: `rm –f myfile`.

-The `-f` stands for force (that is, force the deletion).
+The `-f` option stands for force (that is, force the deletion).

 `*` practically means zero or more characters.